SystemsApproach/ops/arch.rst

 team(s), who in addition to continually improving the platform, also field operational events, and when necessary, interact with other teams (e.g., the SD-RAN team in Aether) to resolve issues that come up.
-They are sometimes called System Reliability Engineers (SREs), and in addition to being responsible for the Control and Management Platform, they enforce operational discipline—the third aspect of DevOps discussed next—on everyone else.
+They are sometimes called Site Reliability Engineers (SREs), and in addition to being responsible for the Control and Management Platform, they enforce operational discipline—the third aspect of DevOps discussed next—on everyone else.